 In this case, the CMA expects you to be entitled to money back.

-If there are only small changes to your wedding day, such as social distancing measures that guests have to adhere to, but the venue, catering and reception could go ahead as planned, it’s less likely you’ll be entitled to a refund.
+If there are only small changes to your wedding day, such as social distancing measures that guests have to adhere to, but the venue, catering and reception can go ahead as planned, it’s less likely you’ll be entitled to a refund.

 But the business could be in breach of contract if it fails to provide elements of the wedding agreed in the contract.